pran2892/ecommerce/README.md

 # ecommerce
-laravel based ecommerce project using Mysql, with full backend and frontend using boottrap
+laravel based ecommerce project using Mysql, with full backend and frontend using bootstrap